enkidevs/curriculum/java/data-management/buffered-streams/using-stringbuilder-class.md

 The following code will:
 - put `"Good"` in the String Pool.
 - put `"Morning"` in the String Pool.
 - create `"Good Morning"`  by concatenating the first two and put it in the *Heap*.

-This will create 3 different `String` objects.
+This will create three different `String` objects.
 If many manipulations are needed, this approach will decrease the application's performance.

 Unlike `String`, `StringBuilder` class behaves as an *array of characters*, providing **mutable** objects.

-The main additional functionality provided by StringBuilder over String are the `insert` and `append` methods.
+The main additional functionality provided by StringBuilder over String is the `insert` and `append` methods.
 Both methods accept any datatype as a parameter.

 You can replicate the code snippet above:
 ```java